TanStack Start: A Mental Model for Next.js Developers

 Most full-stack frameworks pick a rendering model first and build routing around it.
 Next.js did.
 Pages Router, then App Router — the router exists to serve the rendering pipeline.

 TanStack Start came from the other direction.
-TanStack Router existed first as a standalone, fully type-safe router with typed params, search params, loaders, and prefetching.
-Start adds the server layer on top: SSR, streaming, server functions, server routes, and deployment adapters.
+TanStack Router existed first as a standalone, fully type-safe router.
+Start adds the server layer on top: SSR, streaming, server functions, deployment adapters.

 Next.js's App Router is a file system that generates routes.
 TanStack Router is a type system that generates a route tree.
 Both are file-based.
 The difference is what the output is used for.

-TanStack has an official CLI — create-tsrouter-app — that scaffolds a project and lets you compose your stack from a set of first-party add-ons at init time.
+The official CLI — create-tsrouter-app — scaffolds a project and lets you compose your stack from first-party add-ons at init time:

-npx @tanstack/cli create my-app --add-ons clerk,drizzle,tanstack-queryAvailable add-ons include authentication (Clerk, Better Auth), database (Drizzle ORM), UI (shadcn/ui, Tailwind), and TanStack Query.
-You pick what you need.
-Nothing is bundled by default.
+npx @tanstack/cli create my-app --add-ons clerk,drizzle,tanstack-queryAdd-ons cover auth (Clerk, Better Auth), database (Drizzle), UI (shadcn/ui, Tailwind), TanStack Query and more — you pick what you need, nothing is bundled by default.
+Where create-next-app leaves auth/db/UI for you to wire up separately, TanStack's CLI makes those choices composable up front.

 In Next.js, the question is "does this component need to run on the client?"
 In TanStack Start, the question is "does this logic need to run only on the server?"